 Sources in the Conspiracy-Pseudoscience category may publish unverifiable information that is not always supported by evidence.
 These sources may be untrustworthy for credible/verifiable information; therefore, fact-checking and further investigation is recommended on a per article basis when obtaining information from these sources.
 See all Conspiracy-Pseudoscience sources.

-- Overall, we rate the Committee for a Constructive Tomorrow (CFACT) a Quackery level Pseudoscience source based on the complete rejection of the scientific consensus on climate change as well as the promotion of anti-climate propaganda that is either false or misleading.
-This is not a credible source for scientific information.
+- Overall, we rate the Committee for a Constructive Tomorrow (CFACT) a Quackery level Pseudoscience source based on the complete rejection of the scientific consensus on climate change and the promotion of anti-climate propaganda that is either false or misleading.
+This is not a credible source of scientific information.

 Factual Reporting: LOW